Consensys/orion/CONTRIBUTING.md

 If these checks pass, pull requests will be reviewed by the project team against criteria including:
 * purpose - is this change useful
+* test coverage - are there unit/integration/acceptance tests demonstrating the change is effective
 * [style](#java-styleguide)
 * code consistency - naming, comments, design
 * changes that are solely formatting are likely to be rejected